Our Children

 ## The Emotional Toll

-The emotional strain on both the staff and the families was huge, leaving a lasting impact on our community.
-These intense experiences went beyond just job duties, as healthcare workers, even with all their training for emergencies and high-pressure situations, often struggled with feelings of helplessness, sadness, and emotional exhaustion that stuck around long after the crises were over.
+The emotional toll on both the staff and the families was massive, leaving a lasting mark on our community.
+These intense experiences were more than just part of the job.
+Even with all their training for emergencies and high-pressure situations, healthcare workers often felt helpless, sad, and emotionally drained, and those feelings lingered long after the crises ended.

 The Weight of Witnessing Pain